NikkiH888/OO_Design_Final_Project/types.md

-# Java: There are two main types:
+# Java: There are two main types.
 ## 1. Primitive Data Types
 #### There are 8 value types and it is impossible to create new ones.
   - byte